alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 Just a decade ago (or so) Unix tools did in general not understand the UTF-8 BOM and could choke on it, while Windows tools required it.
 It was a dilemma.
 Visual C++ required it in order to understand that source code was UTF-8 encoded, while GNU’s g++ compiler choked on it.

-And in an ironic reversal of roles, now Microsoft’s `rc` *chokes on the BOM* unless one uses the `/c 65001` option, while the MinGW toolchain’s `windres` is happy with it.
+And in an ironic reversal of rôles, now Microsoft’s `rc` *chokes on the BOM* unless one uses the `/c 65001` option, while the MinGW toolchain’s `windres` is happy with it.
 Again, Microsoft.
 Or something.

 Creating the binary linker-friendly resource file (here called “r.res”) with Microsoft’s toolchain: